 Since I began this journey as a professional photographer, travel has always been the epicentre of my business.
 I travelled close to natural disasters and I found myself in the middle of political changes.
 But coronavirus and lockdowns are an entirely new condition.

 Frankly, when the outbreak started, I was still convinced that disruptions would be limited to specific areas.
-Sure, they were to affect places I had intended to visit and work in, but I could still change plans easily.
-I was in talks to organise a photo tour in one of the most affected countries, for example.
-I thought I could still put this on hold and organise something somewhere else.
+Sure, they would affect places I had intended to visit and work in, but I could still change plans easily.
+I was in talks with a tour operator to organise a photo tour in one of the most affected countries, for example.
+I thought I could still put this on hold and organise something elsewhere.
 My work would be marginally impacted, not disrupted.

 Watching the news, I slowly started seeing the coronavirus spreading everywhere.
-I felt it would not be so simple.
+I had the feeling it would not be so simple.

-I’m based in London but I’m half Italian so via friends, family and news I was having first-hand knowledge of the escalation there.
+I’m based in London, but I’m half Italian, so via friends, family and news, I was having first-hand knowledge of the escalation there.
+In the first badly, very badly, affected country in Europe.
 Learning how this was unfolding, it became pretty clear my perspective needed to shift.

 Tours and Workshops